techidaily/site-games-able/source/_posts/longevity-tips-ensuring-a-lasting-gaming-experience.md

  One of the main drainers on your Xbox Wireless Controller's battery life is its rumble and vibration features.
 While vibration may enhance your experience in-game, it takes up a lot of energy.
 Luckily, through your Xbox One or Xbox Series X|S console, you can disable vibrations and save energy.

- By utilizing the**Xbox Accessories** app on your Xbox console, it's easy to[turn off vibrations for your Xbox Wireless Controller](https://www.makeuseof.com/how-to-universally-turn-off-controller-vibration-on-xbox-series-x-s/) , but the steps can be summarized by the following:
+ By utilizing the**Xbox Accessories** app on your Xbox console, it's easy to [turn off vibrations for your Xbox Wireless Controller](https://www.makeuseof.com/how-to-universally-turn-off-controller-vibration-on-xbox-series-x-s/) , but the steps can be summarized by the following:

 * Enter the**My games & apps** section of your Xbox.
 * Highlight**Apps** , and select**Xbox Accessories** .